How to Improve Your Dog’s Recall Training

 Teach your pup a perfect recall so you can be sure they will come back, no matter what.

-The real secret to perfect recall training is that there are 100 steps involved in teaching a dog to return so that they can do it in any situation.
-Step one for teaching dog recall may be calling your dog to come from five feet away in your living room, with nothing else going on but you and your meatballs, and step 100 is calling your dog to come when they are 500 feet away, chasing a deer.
+There’s a secret to perfect recall training: There are 100 steps involved to teaching a dog to return so they can do it under any circumstances.
+Step one may involve calling your dog to come from five feet away in your living room, and step 100 might be calling your dog to come from 5000 feet away, while they’re chasing a deer.

-opens in a new tabMany people change from step five to step 95 without realizing what a challenge this is for a dog.
-This is the equivalent of asking a student to go from addition and subtraction to reinventing calculus, figuring that the student already knows how to do math, so what’s the problem?
+Many people jump from step five to step 95 without realizing what a challenge this is for a dog.
+It’s like asking a student to go from addition and subtraction to reinventing calculus, figuring that the student already knows how to do math, so what’s the problem?

 Teaching a dog what a recall cue means is often the easiest part.
-Proofing the dog to that cue, or getting the dog to respond a recall cue in all situations, is the challenge.
-Just because your dog has good recall and knows how to come when called when nothing else has captivated their attention doesn’t mean that they can do it when they are really enthralled by the smell of a rabbit, the food they are eating, or their best play buddy.
-Training your dog to come away from these distractions requires that you train them to do so in a series of steps of gradually increasing difficulty.
+Proofing the dog to that cue, or getting the dog to respond a recall cue in all situations, is where it gets trickier.
+Just because your dog knows how to come when called doesn’t mean that they can do so when they’re enthralled by the food they’re eating, the sight of a rabbit, or a game with their best play buddy.
+Training your dog to leave distractions requires that you train them in a series of steps of gradually increasing difficulty.

-When you call a dog to come and they don’t respond, how you handle the situation is important for your future success with dog recall training.
-If you do nothing, or if you keep calling them over and over, you are teaching them not to respond unless they feel like it.
+When you call a dog to come and they don’t respond, how you handle the situation will determine your future success with dog recall training.
+If you do nothing, or if you keep calling them over and over, you’re teaching them not to respond unless they feel like it.
 Either they learn that they don’t have to come because there is no consequence for not coming, or they learn to tune out the “come” cue; it becomes background noise and loses its meaning to them.
+Both of these outcomes will make it harder to recall train your dog going forward.

 The most important factor in all dog training, but especially training dog recall, is setting up winning situations for your dog over and over again in all sorts of contexts.
 That’s what proofing a dog for a training cue is all about.

 During training, have something better than what they gave up, so they learn that coming to you is always worthwhile.
 This means that if someone is giving them liver biscotti, you give them chicken.
-If they give them a lot of nice petting attention, you give them a belly rub.
-If they are luring them with an ordinary ball, you reinforce them with a super bouncy ball.
+If someone is giving them a lot of nice head pets, you give them a belly rub.
+If someone is luring them with an ordinary ball, you offer them a super bouncy ball.

 Certified Applied Animal Behaviorist Dr. Patricia B. McConnell breaks recall training into six important recall training steps.